 While limited space and resources require that collecting is selective in all areas, RMC continues to build upon its collection strengths and continually evaluates opportunities to develop new ones, with a focus on materials in all formats that serve student learning, faculty research, and fuel opportunities for exploration, creativity and scholarly discovery.
-For more information, see Collection Highlights, Collection History, and Collecting Policies.
+For more information, see Collection Highlights.